MicrosoftDocs/security/security-docs/zero-trust/adopt/secure-remote-hybrid-work.md

   :::image type="content" source="../media/adoption-guide/adoption-tracking-worksheet-remote-hybrid-work.png" alt-text="The progress tracking worksheet for your secure remote and hybrid work deployment." lightbox="../media/adoption-guide/adoption-tracking-worksheet-remote-hybrid-work.png":::

-If your organization subscribes to a specific Governance Risk & Compliance (GRC) or Security Operations Center (SOC) strategy, it is vitally important that the technical work incorporate configurations that meet these requirements.
+If your organization subscribes to a specific Governance Risk & Compliance (GRC) or Security Operations Center (SOC) strategy, it's vitally important that the technical work incorporate the configurations that meet these requirements.

 ### Understand your organization